huggingface/datasets/datasets/riddle_sense/README.md

 The data fields are the same among all splits.

 default
-answerKey: a string feature.
+- `answerKey`: a string feature.
-question: a string feature.
+- `question`: a string feature.
-choices: a dictionary feature containing:
+- `choices`: a dictionary feature containing:
-label: a string feature.
+  - `label`: a string feature.
-text: a string feature.
+  - `text`: a string feature.

 ### Data Splits